dell-asm/dell-dell_powerconnect/docs/configuration_apply.md

   1. Apply Configuration Update on the Switch
-  		This will update the startup or running configuration of the switch.
+  		This method updates the startup or running configuration of the switch.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

 	name: (Required)This parameter defines a dummy configuration name.